rerun-io/rerun/docs/content/howto/visualization/reuse-blueprints.md

 This enables you to re-use your saved blueprints both from any language we support as well as across different recordings that share a similar-enough structure, and makes it possible to share those blueprints with other users.

-For this you'll need to 1) create a blueprint file and B) _import_ that file when needed.
+For this you'll need to create a blueprint file and _import_ that file when needed.

 ## Creating a blueprint file